India, Pakistan sign agreement to operationalise Kartarpur Corridor

 The agreement will allow access to Gurdwara Darbar Sahib in Norowal district of Pakistan where the founder of Sikhism Guru Nanak Dev spent last 18 years of his life.

-LAHORE/ DERA BABA NANAK: India and Pakistan on Thursday signed a landmark agreement to operationalise the historic Kartarpur Corridor to allow Indian Sikh pilgrims to visit the holy Darbar Sahib in Pakistan, notwithstanding a chill in bilateral ties.
+CHANDIGARH/NEW DELHI : India and Pakistan on Thursday finally signed an agreement to operationalise the Kartarpur Corridor paving way for Indian Sikh pilgrims to pay a visa-free visit to the holy Darbar Sahib shrine in Pakistan.
+The 20 US dollar fee dispute, however, remained.
+The historic agreement was signed at Dera Baba Nanak in Punjab’s Gurdaspur district.
+Pakistan has assured India of making sufficient provision for langar (community kitchen) and distribution of prasad.

-The corridor will connect the Dera Baba Nanak shrine in India's Punjab with Darbar Sahib at Kartarpur, just about four km from the international border, located at Narowal district of Pakistan's Punjab province.

 ALSO READ| Online registration for Kartarpur pilgrimage starts